bengfarrell/rgf-blog/content/blog/2016-02-18-thursday-night-rooftop-marketplace-at-the-port-workspaces.md

 [![Lake Merritt at Sunset in Oakland](http://s3.amazonaws.com/thegourmez-wpmedia/2016/02/port-Workplace-Marketplace-07-1024x341.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/02/port-Workplace-Marketplace-07.jpg)

 Imagine that in full sunset color as the days get longer.
-You’ll be able to, because the Marketplace will be held after work -- this one went from 4:30 pm to 8:00 pm.
+You’ll be able to, because the Marketplace will be held after work—this one went from 4:30 pm to 8:00 pm.
 Future events, however, will likely not include the free tipples from the tiki bar--

 [![Tiki bar at the rooftop Marketplace](http://s3.amazonaws.com/thegourmez-wpmedia/2016/02/Port-Workplace-Marketplace-06-500x397.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/02/Port-Workplace-Marketplace-06.jpg)